narengan/cis/best-practices.md

 You can restore user IP addresses using a variety of tools, for infrastructures such as Apache, Windows IIS, and NGINX.

-## Step 2: Incorporate CIS IP addresses to make integration smoother
+## Best practice 2: Incorporate CIS IP addresses to make integration smoother

 Here are the two steps to take: